udezueoluomachi/Force-Dark-Mode/README.md

 Support for emojis.
 This is to prevent emojis from being inverted in the opposite way.

+Update/rewrite DOM when there is a change in the DOM tree triggered by user interaction or scripting

 # Bug

 The only bug is in the case of emojis that are made up of double or more emojis like 💕,😘, etc. The structure is transformed to something like this �.